 Step 6: Meanwhile, make the sauce in a bowl by mixing together the broth, tamari, sweet chili sauce, pineapple and cornstarch.
 Set aside.

 Step 7: Add in the garlic and ginger to a skillet and cook for 1-2 minutes.
 Add in the prepared sauce and cook on medium low until bubbling.
 Add the pineapple and cook for 1-2 minutes.

 Step 8: Once meatballs are cooked through, carefully toss them and the vegetables in the sauce.
 Serve with rice and top with green onions and sesame seeds.

 If you are in a rush, you can totally skip the first step and pop the meatballs into the oven right away.
 However, I prefer to brown them slightly so they get some nice colour and a bit more flavour.

 Bell peppers and snap peas are our veggies of choice for these Hawaiian meatballs because they give off a lovely crunch, but this recipe is super versatile and you can definitely use whatever veggie you have on hand!
 This recipe would work well with broccoli, mushroom, and carrots.

 I would also definitely recommend adding the meatballs at the end once the sauce has had a chance to bubble and thicken.
 This prevents the meatballs from getting soggy in the sauce.

-You can serve these Hawaiian meatballs on rice or cauliflower rice with sesame seeds and green onions.
+You can serve this Hawaiian meatballs recipe with rice or cauliflower rice and a sprinkle of sesame seeds and green onions.
 You’re welcome lovers!